 %/%).
 The R language has been said to have a steep learning curve and although there are many introductory courses and books (see R Resources), it can be hard to decide where to start.

 Fortunately, I am here to help!
 The below is a seven-step guide in learning R (for free).
-It’ll have you writing your own scripts and programs within no time.
+It’s oriented at complete newcomers but it’ll have you writing your own scripts and programs in no time.
 Just start at #1 and work your way to coding mastery.
 Good luck!!!

 - Create a directory for your R learning stuff somewhere on your computer.
 Download this (very) short introduction to R by Paul Torfs and Claudia Bauer and store it in that folder.
 Now read the introduction and follow the steps.
 It will help you install all R software on your own computer and familiarize you with the standard data types.